weinberg/SQLToy/README.md

 ### How do I use this database?

-The purpose of this database is education so the best way to "use" it is to go through the code and understand how the various operations are implemented.
+The best introduction to this code is via the wiki.
 If you are a Javascript programmer I suspect you will find that it is much simpler than you think.
 Give it a look!

-### OK, smart-alec, but how do I _use_ it?
+### But how do I _use_ it?

-The thing to understand is that all operations in this database (and _conceptually_ in a real database also) take tables as input and produce tables as output.
+All operations in this database (and _conceptually_ in a real database also) take tables as input and produce tables as output.
-So you take a table and provide it to an operation, getting a modified table back in return.
-To apply multiple operations, supply that modified database to the next operation.
+So you take a table and provide it to an operation, getting a new table back in return.
+To apply multiple operations, supply that new table to the next operation.

 For example, the query: